eclufsc/ophidian/README.md

 This will install all dependencies to the `/usr/local` directory.

 ## [optional] Install Ophidian on System:
-If you wish to install Ophidian on your system please make shure your have installed all [dependencies on your system](#optional-install-dependencies-on-system) first then run:
+If you wish to install Ophidian on your system please make sure you have installed all [dependencies on your system](#optional-install-dependencies-on-system) first, then run:

 ```
  $ sudo make install